Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Community Call 09-02-22.md

 ## Recap
 - Last session we went on a journey to solicit input and start shaping this call into something useful.
-- This information has been clustered in Mural ready for synthesis and some sense making has also been done.
+- This information has been clustered in Mural and some of us will go back there later.

 ---

 ## Purpose of this call
-- Helping you to find the right people to interact with as a directory service
+- Helping you to find the right ecosystem participants to interact with as a form of directory service
-- Weaving a community tapestry for those that don't have a point of contact / domain of interest
+- Weaving a community tapestry for those that don't have a specific point of contact or known domain of interest.

 ---